askmike/gekko/docs/gekko-broker/introduction.md

 # Gekko Broker

 Order execution library for bitcoin and crypto exchanges.
-This library is Gekko's execution engine for all live orders (simulated orders go through the paper trader, which is a separate module).
+This library is Gekko's execution engine for all live orders (simulated orders do not through Gekko Broker, they go through the paper trader).
 This library is intended for developers of trading systems in need for advanced order types on multiple exchanges over a unified API.

 ## Introduction